 You can have the most amazing vacation, but there’s a common follow-up to any question about a Disney World Vacation…”oh, what was the highlight of your trip?”

-Then you move over to a tour or an Additional Ticketed Event, like a Mickey’s Not So Scary Halloween Party or After Hours in the Magic Kingdom.
-From there, you move into the FastPass+ reservations, with Flight of Passage and Seven Dwarf’s Mine Train.
+Then you move your priorities to an experience, which can be anything from a tour or an Additional Ticketed Event, like a Mickey’s Not So Scary Halloween Party or After Hours in the Magic Kingdom.

 Remember, it’s all about the experiences!